Centre for Forensic Neuroscience

 • Travel time and distance

-• Urgency or scheduling requirements
+• Urgency, unusual logistics or international requirements

 • Whether the instruction is private, legal, therapeutic or workplace-related

-A professional polygraph fee may reflect the following work:
+Depending on the agreed scope, a professional polygraph fee may reflect the following work:

 • A confidential initial discussion to understand the issue